shavitush/bhoptimer/README.md

 - [x] Calculate points on the fly (sub-menu) instead of grabbing them from `playerpoints`.
 - [x] Add `sm_recent` `sm_recentrecords` `sm_rr`.
 - [x] Add strafes/sync to the WR menu where available.
+- [x] Add 'player stats' to submenu.
+- [ ] Grab points from `playertimes` instead of calculating on the fly.
 - [ ] Add `sm_bwr` `sm_bonuswr` `sm_bonusworldrecord`.

 Time Limits